A Hiker's Paradise in Southcentral Alaska

-Start your day in Anchorage with a hearty breakfast, because you’re about to bag a peak.
-Flattop Mountain is Alaska’s most-climbed mountain, easily identified from town by its namesake flat summit.
+Start your day in Anchorage with a hearty breakfast because you’re about to bag a peak.
+Flattop Mountain in Chugach State Park is one of Alaska’s most-climbed mountains, easily identified from town by its namesake flat summit.
 Keep an eye out for moose, wild blueberries, and sometimes even brown or black bears as you hike.
 The trail measures 1.7 miles and is short but steep; the last few hundred feet require both hands and feet to maneuver up the steep, rocky path.
-But if your quads and acrophobia are up for it you can scramble to the wide, flat plateau that marks the top, where on clear days you can enjoy expansive views of Anchorage, Mount Susitna (aka “Sleeping Lady”) and even far-off Denali.
+But if your quads and acrophobia are up for it, you can scramble to the wide, flat plateau that marks the top, where on clear days you can enjoy expansive views of Anchorage, Mount Susitna (aka “Sleeping Lady”), and even far-off Denali.

 The starting point for this hike is known as the Glen Alps trailhead.
 If you don’t want to rent a car to make the drive, you can book a group shuttle from downtown Anchorage.
 Once you’re done, return the same way you came and treat yourself to a nice meal in the big city.

 The drive from Anchorage to Girdwood is an easy 45 minutes, but consider spending the night in this rainforest ski town.
-With a very high ratio of excellent restaurants compared to its small population, it’s the perfect place to refuel after your adventure on the Winner Creek Trail.
-Starting right behind Alyeska Resort, this mellow trail winds 2.4 miles through mossy forest to a sturdy hand tram, suspended high above the rushing waters of a glacier-fed creek.
-Step inside and pull yourself across the silty glacier creek, then back again.
-The trail continues, but this is a good turnaround point for a mellow hike.
+With a very high ratio of excellent restaurants compared to its small population, it’s the perfect place to refuel after your adventure on the Winner Creek Trail in Chugach National Forest.
+Starting right behind Alyeska Resort, this mellow trail winds 2.4 miles through mossy forest with views of the rushing waters of a glacier-fed creek.

-The Ptarmigan Lake trailhead starts at mile 23 of the Seward Highway—five miles past the small town of Moose Pass, which is itself about 60 miles from Girdwood.
+The Ptarmigan Creek Trail starts at mile 23 of the Seward Highway—5 miles past the small town of Moose Pass, which is itself about 60 miles from Girdwood.
 This rewarding, 3.5-mile hike winds through the forest to an alpine lake surrounded by steep, rocky peaks.
 Stop here and have lunch on the banks of the blue water, or continue walking the path alongside the long, narrow lake.
 Either way, you’ll be constantly bombarded with views of rocky peaks rising around the lake, covered first in trees, then wildflowers, and finally craggy summits topped with snow.
-After your hike, drive another 23 miles to Seward for dinner and either spend the night there, or drive the two-and-a-half hours back to Anchorage.
+After your hike, drive another 23 miles to Seward (home to even more fantastic hiking trails) for dinner and either spend the night there, or drive the two-and-a-half hours back to Anchorage.